syed-adil-wafa/gene-expression-in-16p13.11-deletion/README.md

 ### Summary
-Deletions at 16p13.11 are characterized by developmental delay, microcephaly, epilsepy, schizophrenia, childhood-onset psychosis, facial dysmorphism and behavioral problems.
-This pilot experiment was conducted to compare the gene expression profiles of human induced pluripotent stem cell (iPSC)-derived excitatory cortical neurons and GABAergic inhibitory neurons with 16p13.11 deletions and familial controls.
-Gene expression was measured using ThermoFisher Scientific Ion AmpliSeq targeted whole transcriptome sequencing.
-We identified *NNAT* as
+Deletions at 16p13.11 are characterized by developmental delay, microcephaly, epilsepy, schizophrenia, childhood-onset psychosis, facial dysmorphism, and behavioral problems.
+The molecular mechanisms that underlie these clinical phenotypes remain largely unknown.
+This pilot experiment was conducted to compare the gene expression profiles of human induced pluripotent stem cell (iPSC)-derived excitatory glutamatergic NGN2 cortical neurons and GABAergic inhibitory neurons with 16p13.11 deletions and familial controls.
+We identified 154 and 31 differentially expressed genes (DEGs) in the cortical and GABAergic neurons with 16p13.11 deletion, respectively. *NNAT*, a gene that encodes a proteolipid that is involved in the regulation of ion channels during neural development, was identified to be a statistically and biologically significant up-regulated gene in the cortical neurons with 16p13.11 deletion.
+Annotating DEGs using gene ontology suggested integrin binding and structural molecule activity to be up-regulated and signaling receptor and catalytic activity to be down-regulated in cortical neurons; transmembrane transporter activity was indicated to be up-regulated and ion binding and catalytic activity to be down-regulated in GABAergic neurons.

 ### Methods
 All experiments were conducted after receiving institutional review board approval. iPSCs were generated from patient fibroblasts and excitatory glutamatergic NGN2 cortical and embryoid body GABAergic inhibitory neuron differentiations were performed as described in [Zhang *et al.* (2013)](https://www.ncbi.nlm.nih.gov/pubmed/23764284) and [Liu *et al.* (2013)](https://www.ncbi.nlm.nih.gov/pubmed/23928500), respectively.
+Neurons were re-plated on poly-D-lysine/laminin coated 12-well plates and allowed to mature for a week prior to RNA isolation.
+Gene expression was measured using ThermoFisher Scientific Ion AmpliSeq targeted whole transcriptome sequencing.
 #### Filtering and pre-processing genes
 Genes with absolute expression values in the 10<sup>th</sup> percentile across samples were filtered out from the dataset.
 Absolute expression values &le;1.0 rpm were replaced with 1.0 rpm and the entire dataset was then log<sub>2</sub> transformed.
 Genes with variablility in the 10<sup>th</sup> percentile across samples were then filtered out from the dataset.
 Finally, genes with &le;log<sub>2</sub>(4.0 rpm) across samples were filtered out from the dataset.
 #### Data and statistical analysis